ZhengYuTay/geyserbench/README.md

 ```

 - `config.transactions` sets how many signatures to evaluate (backend streaming automatically disables itself for extremely large runs).
-- `config.account` is the pubkey monitored for transactions during the benchmark.
+- `config.accounts` is the list of pubkeys monitored during the benchmark.
+Use a single entry or supply multiple to broaden coverage (you can also keep using the legacy `account = "<pubkey>"` syntax; it maps to a single-entry list).
 - `config.commitment` accepts `processed`, `confirmed`, or `finalized`.
 - Repeat `[[endpoint]]` blocks for each feed.
 Supported `kind` values: `yellowstone`, `arpc`, `thor`, `shredstream`, `shreder`, and `jetstream`. `x_token` is optional.